Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-nested-properties.markdown

 ## Indexing

 Collection properties can be indexed to boost performance, similar to 'regular' paths, except that each item in the collection is indexed.
-For example, suppose we've analyzed our queries and decided that **cars[*].company** is commonly used and should be indexed:
+For example, suppose we analyzed our queries and decided that **cars[*].company** is commonly used and should be indexed:

 ```java